belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Id treats + risks behind helps to do ...

-`RPE` communication tool between top management and low level expert - making each other language understandeable by the other one
+`RPE` OK, what I really like about all of this is that it's a brilliant *communication tool* between top management and low level expert - making each other language understandeable by the other one.
+Sort of UML for security.

-DeepDive
+`DPL` Exactly.

+USe Case
 ---

-`RPE` Brilliant, we know where to start. let's take a look at our app, now.
+`RPE` Brilliant, we know where to start.
+But now, to be more concrete, let's take an application as use case.

-Let me guess, it does look fancy, is that a desktop app for creatives ?
+`DPL` Yes, let's assume we have a regular, web-based Java app.
+A simple thing being deployed as WAR.

-`RPE` let's Deep dive => it's a add placement, it's not marketing, high frequency trading not big data, hadoop, machine learning, not even social,...
+`RPE` Yes, let's make it very simple.
+It does make any ads placement, it's not doing marketing, nor high frequency trading.
+No big data, hadoop, machine learning, not even social app,...

+`DPL` Cool.

+`RPE` A simple, internal, back end app, doing a mash up of internal data for your company employe.
+Nothing fancy.

-`RPE` Not going to help win followers on Twitter, or pick up girls at a local geeky bar or the local hackerspace. (don't laugh I've a girlfiends like that)
+`RPE` We are not going win followers on Twitter with this, neither pick up girls at FOSDEM we this thing

-Our Use Case
----
-#Cool
-`DPL` True, it's a good old fashion enterprise app.
-Quite boring to chat about over a beer.

-`RPE` unless we throw some docker in

-`DPL` we could, but I have better and trendier , heard about :

-`RPE` Java framwork
+`DPL` No, we won't.

+(pause)

+`DPL` So now, let's discuss a bit how this app is going to be designed.

+`RPE` Well, it's a Java app, so you have to throw in a shit load of frameworks right ? it's need to Hibernate the shit out of your play framework, while being build by Gradle, because Maven is as been... or the other way around ?

+`DPL` (rolleyes)

+`RPE` And like any other concern, security also have framework.
+They are many out there, but let's take a look at a rather famous, complete one: Spring Security.

 Spring Security 6mn
 ---

-`RPE` what was appealing to me in this stack was the spring sec plumbering coming with it.
-It brings solid foundation for ACL
+`DPL` OK,  I don't know anything about Java, so what this is doing for us ?

+`RPE` Well, it's actually quite  appealing.
+It brings a all stack with many sec plumbering being done for you.
+It gives you a very solid foundation to deal with authentification and access control.

-`DPL` man in the middle attack
+`DPL` OK, but does is handles man in the middle attack, for instance ?

-`RPE` Spring Secu supports HSTS - qui indique au client que seul https sera utilisé.
+`RPE` Yep, Spring Secu does support HSTS - which ensures to the clients that only HTTPS is being used.

-`DPL` and what clickjacking ?
+`DPL` And what clickjacking ?

-`RPE` frameOptions().sameOrigin()
+`RPE` Yep, it does it too. (frameOptions().sameOrigin())

 `DPL` and the infamous XSS attacks ?

-`RPE` that too - along Cross site scripting forgery, il me fournit une solution  à base crsf Token, in short - a shit load of fancy acronyms to brag at parties
+`RPE` that too - along Cross site scripting forgery, using CRSF Token.

-`DPL` yep, and let's not forget a skeleton for audit trails and security logging

-`DPL` like the one you need to address the previously mentione R of STRIDE - repudiation threat.
+`DPL` yep, and let's not forget a skeleton for audit trails and security logging.
+Like the one you need to address the previously mentione R of STRIDE - repudiation threat.

+`RPE` Yep, it also provides supports for that.

 pause

 Intranet
 ----

-`DPL` That being said, I'm not that worried in the end, because my app is only internal, well hidden within the confine of a compartimented VLAN, behind a bunch of firewalls.
+`DPL` That being said, we don't have to be to worried for our app...
+After all, it's only internal, well hidden within the confine of a compartimented VLAN, behind a bunch of firewalls. (ironic ton)

-`RPE` Yeeaaahhh, about that.
-Don't you think it's a bit naive of you ?
-I mean you do have user connectiong to your app from their laptop?
+`RPE` Yeahhh :) Let's be serious.
+You know like me that this app is going to be used by most employee, using their laptop or desktop machine, that are most likely unmanaged.
+Meaning, they have root access and install whatever malware they came across.

-`DPL` Yep, and also mobile+tablets
+`DPL` Yep, and also mobile+tablets, BYOD

-`RPE` of course they are...
-And from those, I'm guessing they also to the internet

-`DPL` I know where ur getting at - and to make it worse, some has even root privliges, plus not managed.
-BYOD example

-`RPE` Bring your own desaster!
-Bottom line is, internet is just a short hop away...
+`RPE` Not even talking about those indeed.
+And all those devices also access the internet in the same time.
+So basically, any hacker is only one jump away from our app.

 `DPL` But I don't have to worry - I got firewalls !!!! :D